marekgalovic/parallelize/README.md

 s: 0
 ---------------------
 ```
 You can also call `evaluator.results()` which will return objects stored in the queue.
-This method a generator as well, so you need to call it inside a `list()` if you want to get results as an array.
+This method is a generator as well, so you need to call it inside a `list()` method if you want to get results as an array.

 ```
 results = list(evaluator.results())